witehound/reddit-clone/build.md

  - [x] added login componenet jsx layout and chakra styling without functionality
  - [x] added sign up componenet jsx layout and chakra styling without functionality
  - [x] added firebase to app and .env file with firabase config
+ - [x] added user to firebase with user and email and also added error handling